joshjon/nocturnal/README.md

 ### About

 Nocturnal is a menu bar app for macOS that allows you to go the extra mile in controlling your display settings to reduce strain on your eyes.
-It includes darker than dark dimming, Night Shift fine tuning, multi-monitor support, and the ability to turn off TouchBar on Macbook Pro.
+It includes darker than dark dimming, Night Shift fine tuning, multi-monitor support, and the ability to turn off Touch Bar on Macbook Pro.

 <p align="center">
 <img src="Docs/Images/Nocturnal-Screenshot.png" alt="icon" height="350">